-The Centre for Development and Environment (CDE) is the University of Bern’s centre for sustainable development research.
-It was founded with the aim of fostering sustainable development-oriented research across the university's various institutes and departments.
+The Centre for Development and Environment (CDE) is the University of Bern’s centre of excellence for sustainable development and one of the University’s strategic research centres.
+It conducts research and teaching on behalf of a more sustainable world and aims to chart pathways to sustainable development in line with the UN’s 2030 Agenda for Sustainable Development.
 CDE is a member of the Land Matrix steering committee, research committee and technical team.
 It facilitates the customisation of National Land Observatories (NLOs) and ensures the integration and enhancement of geo-referenced data.

 The Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD) is a French research centre working with developing countries to tackle international agricultural and development issues.
 CIRAD is member of the Land Matrix steering committee and research committee.
 It supports data collection for Africa, coordinates the development of an Africa Observatory, and contributes to the establishment of National Land Observatories (NLOs) in Africa.

 The German Institute of Global and Area Studies / Leibniz-Institut für Globale und Regionale Studien (GIGA) is a Hamburg-based research institute focused on political, economic, and social developments in Africa, Asia, Latin America, North Africa, and the Middle East.
 GIGA is a member of the Land Matrix steering committee, research committee and technical team.
 It is responsible for the data management and maintenance of the Land Matrix global database as well as supporting the global data collection and providing training for the Regional Focal Points and advice to Land Matrix users.